 Vacuum size and build: Wet/dry vacs come in a range of sizes and power, from handheld one-gallon models to industrial-grade 20-gallon ones.
 Bigger may seem better, but you don’t need anything larger than 12 gallons for household cleanups.
 Keep in mind, if you go bigger, it will be heavy to lift and dump when it's full of water.
 On that same note, stainless steel is very durable, but it is much heavier than plastic models.
 Though taller wet/dry vacs offer you greater capacity, they tip more easily because they are top heavy.

 Hose size: Hose size is important.
 A longer hose offers you the convenience of moving greater distances without moving the machine.
-However, a longer hose reduces suction.
+However, a longer hose can lead to reduced suction so take your space into account when looking at hose sizes.

 Cord length: When it comes to cord length, a model that includes a built-in cord reel is better.
 A short cord will force you to use an extension cord, which is inconvenient and potentially a safety hazard, depending on where you use it.

 Tool storage: On-board tool storage is another convenience worth having.
-Keeping your tools, such as a crevice tool or floor sweep, stored with the vacuum ensures you have everything you need at all times.
+Keeping your tools, such as a crevice tool, extension nozzle, or floor sweep, stored with the vacuum ensures you have everything you need at all times.
 It also prevents you from searching for accessories and attachments when you're in the middle of cleaning up a big mess.

 Before you buy a machine, think about what you want to use it for, how far and often you will move it, and where you plan to store it.
-Whether you have a leaky basement that gathers puddles of water after every rainstorm, a messy pet that tracks dirt, leaves, and grass into your home, or children who leave trails of spills and trash in their wake, cleaning up gets much easier when you have the best wet/dry vacuum cleaner.
-Scroll down to see our list of the best wet/dry vacs under $100 on the market in 2018!
+Whether you have a leaky basement that gathers puddles of water after every rainstorm, a messy pet that tracks in dirt, leaves, and grass into your home, or children who leave trails of spills and trash in their wake, cleaning up gets much easier when you have one of the best wet/dry vacuum cleaners at your disposal.
+Keep scrolling to see our list of the best wet/dry vacs under $100 on the market today.